11NOel11/AI-Pi-Detection-Simulation/README.md

 # AI-Driven Discovery of Fundamental Constants in Physical Phenomena

 ## Introduction
 Understanding the emergence of fundamental constants, such as \(\pi\), in physics has been a cornerstone of scientific inquiry.
 This project explores whether AI can autonomously detect and hypothesize mathematical structures underlying physical laws by analyzing numerical simulations.
-Specifically, our AI model successfully rediscovered \(\pi\) from a classical mechanics simulation involving elastic collisions, suggesting a framework for AI-driven theoretical physics.
+Precisely, our AI model successfully rediscovered pi from a classical mechanics simulation involving elastic collisions, and has also completely discovered the underlying relation that was the cause of the emergence of pi.

 ## Background and Theoretical Motivation
-Physical constants such as \(\pi\), \(e\), and \(h\) emerge in diverse contexts, from statistical mechanics to quantum field theory.
-This project draws inspiration from classical mechanics, particularly the problem of counting collisions between blocks with different mass ratios, where the number of collisions follows a pattern related to \(\pi\).
+Physical constants such as pi, e, and h emerge in diverse contexts, from statistical mechanics to quantum field theory.
+This project draws inspiration from classical mechanics, particularly the problem of counting collisions between blocks with different mass ratios, where the number of collisions follows a pattern related to pi.
 Using machine learning techniques, we allow AI to process numerical data and propose functional relationships autonomously.

 ## Methodology
 ### Data Generation
 We simulate elastic collisions of two blocks with varying mass ratios and count the total number of collisions before they separate indefinitely.
-The classical solution predicts that the number of collisions scales as \(\pi \times \sqrt{m_2/m_1}\) for large mass ratios.
+The classical solution predicts that the number of collisions scales as pi times sqrt{m_2/m_1} for large mass ratios.
+For the visualisation of this emergence of pi, we have forked the repository  https://github.com/prajwalsouza/Counting-Collisions.
+His HTML website https://prajwalsouza.github.io/Experiments/Colliding-Blocks.html truly captures how pi comes out of nowhere.

 ### AI-Driven Pattern Recognition
 We utilize symbolic regression techniques to extract underlying equations from the generated numerical data.
 The AI: